 If the website does not have the details of the motorcycle you want to buy, check to see if the trader is using a disclaimer stating that the mileage is not guaranteed and so cannot be relied on; this may be on the odometer itself and/or on the contract.
 If there is no disclaimer, it could be argued that the trader is stating that the mileage is correct and you can rely on it.
 However, it is wise to ask the trader for specific information on the motorcycle's mileage regardless of whether it is disclaimed or not.
 If you believe the mileage has been altered on a motorcycle you have bought contact the Citizens Advice consumer service for the matter to be referred to trading standards.

 When you buy a motorcycle, the tax cannot be transferred with it; you will need to buy new tax before you can drive it away.
-You should notify DVLA when you sell your motorcycle and you will get a refund on the remaining full months' tax; it cannot be transferred with the motorcycle as part of the sale.
-For more information on vehicle tax (opens in a new window) can be found on the GOV.UK website.
+You should notify the Driver and Vehicle Licensing Agency (DVLA) when you sell your motorcycle and you will get a refund on the remaining full months' tax; it cannot be transferred with the motorcycle as part of the sale.
+For more information on vehicle tax can be found on the GOV.UK website.

 Make sure all the documents are in order.
 Ask to see the V5C vehicle registration document (log book), any service records, repair bills, inspection reports and handbooks.
 Read all the documents carefully and check the details against the motorcycle.